cogment/cogment-verse/docs/tutorials/simple_bc.md

 In this case, it defines two Cogment implementations: an actor called `simple_bc` that is using the trained model, in this case a simple policy network, to take actions and a run called `simple_bc_training` that is orchestrating the training of the model.

-- The agent adapter itself is defined in `/actors/tutorial/tutorial_1.py`.
-- The adapter is registered with the service in `/torch_agents/main.py`
-- The actor implementations `simple_bc` is added to the list of actor endpoints `COGMENT_VERSE_ACTOR_ENDPOINTS` in `/.env`.
-This enables Cogment to access the service(s) providing this implementation.
-- Similarly, the run implementation `simple_bc_training` is added to the list of run endpoints `COGMENT_VERSE_RUN_ENDPOINTS` in `/.env`.
-- In order to configure the run, the `SimpleBCTrainingRunConfig` data structure (and the underlying `SimpleBCTrainingConfig`) are defined in `/data.proto`.
-- Finally, to be able to start runs, a few configurations are defined in `/run_params.yaml`, namely `simple_bc_lander` that uses the Lunar Lander environment, `simple_bc_cartpole` that uses Cartpole and `simple_bc_mountaincar` that uses MountainCar.

 #### Implement the agent adapter

 The `AgentAdapter` base class provides a simple way to implement new agents together with their corresponding training algorithms.
 A few methods must be implemented.